The Transformation Of Gal Gadot From 6 To 35 Years Old

 Out of all the things Gal Gadot has done, her crowning achievement has to be becoming a mom.
 In 2011, she gave birth to her first child with husband Jaron Varsano, a daughter named Alma.
 Having a new baby can change anyone's life, and hers was influencing all aspects of it — even the roles Gadot was getting herself involved with.
 "When I choose a role, I always think about whether my daughter can get something out of it when she watches the movie later after she's grown up," Gadot explained to Interview magazine.

-Gal Gadot almost quit acting
+The movie star almost quit acting

 After baby Alma was born, Gal Gadot was starting to think acting wasn't even worth it.
 "Once you become a mother, you always have a guilt trip," she admitted to Interview magazine.
 And yet, that was still only part of the problem.
-Between constantly traveling and dealing with multiple callbacks that led to nothing, being an actress became frustrating.
+Between constantly traveling and dealing with multiple callbacks that led to nothing, being an actor became frustrating.
 "There's so much rejection in this profession, and it came to a point where I was just like, 'Is it really worth it?'"
-Gadot told Access.
+Gadot told "Access Hollywood."

 During one of her trips to Los Angeles in 2015, she even told her husband she didn't want to come back.
 Instead of forcing her family, who mainly reside in Israel, to follow her all around the world for auditions — and constantly be told "no" — Gadot thought she should give law school a second try, she explained to Today.
 She didn't want to drag her family down with her, and being a lawyer is something she could easily succeed at instead.